 - Dispute Resolution Mechanisms: Establish precise dispute resolution procedures, such as arbitration or mediation, to efficiently address potential disagreements without escalating litigation.

-Impact of Unknown Claim Waivers on Future Litigation
+How Do Unknown Claim Waivers Affect Future Litigation?

 The inclusion of waivers for unknown claims in settlement agreements significantly influences the trajectory of future litigation.
 Such waivers often serve to conclusively resolve disputes, limiting the scope for subsequent claims related to unknown or unforeseen issues.
 This finality is particularly critical when mediation procedures are employed, as they aim to facilitate efficient dispute resolution without protracted litigation.